einavlapid/Breast_cancer_tumor/README.md

 # Breast_cancer_tumor
  Build a machine learning model to determine if a tumor is malignant or benign, using features extracted from digital images of breast mass samples

-**Project Overview – breast cancer diagnosis**
+## Project Overview – breast cancer diagnosis

-The key question to answer is: "Can we accurately classify tumors as benign or malignant based on features derived from imaging data?"
+Can we accurately classify tumors as benign or malignant based on features derived from imaging data?

 We know that breast cancer diagnosis is critical for early detection and treatment.
 The dataset includes various features (e.g., radius_mean, texture_mean, perimeter_mean) that are related to the physical characteristics of the tumor, which are crucial for determining whether a tumor is benign or malignant.

 The desired outcome is a model that can accurately predict the diagnosis (benign or malignant) based on the provided features.

-Factors influencing the diagnosis include the size and shape of the tumor (e.g., radius_mean, area_mean), and the texture of the tumor (e.g., texture_mean).
-These are key features known to be associated with malignancy.

-.

-**Data Preparation**
+## Data Preparation

 The breast cancer dataset consists of 569 observations and 30 continuous predictor variables.